aleen42/PersonalWiki/contribution.md

 Before accepting your contributions, I'll review what you have done, and keep contact with you after.
 Maybe sometimes I am too busy to review, so please wait for my feedback.
 I'll merge your contributions as once I am certain that there is no problems.

+#### :laughing::laughing: There is one thing :laughing::laughing:

+Don't care too much about the count of contributions, and it's just noise all along.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./pic/tail.gif"></a>